RMNCLDYO/shopify-app-starter/README.md

 We welcome contributions to improve this template!
 Here's how you can help:

 1. **Report Issues**: Found a bug or have a feature request?
-[Open an issue](https://github.com/RMNCLDYO/shopify-app-starter/issues/new).
+[Open an issue](https://github.com/Shopify/shopify-app-template-remix/issues/new).
-2. **Fix Issues**: Check our [open issues](https://github.com/RMNCLDYO/shopify-app-starter/issues) to find something to work on.
+2. **Fix Issues**: Check the [open issues](https://github.com/Shopify/shopify-app-template-remix/issues) to find something to work on.
 3. **Submit PRs**: Submit pull requests with bug fixes or enhancements.

-Please follow our [contribution guidelines](https://github.com/RMNCLDYO/shopify-app-starter/blob/main/.github/CONTRIBUTING.md) when submitting code.
+Please follow the [contribution guidelines](https://github.com/Shopify/shopify-app-template-remix/blob/main/.github/CONTRIBUTING.md) when submitting code.

-## License

-This template is available under the [MIT](./LICENSE) license.